spacelift-io/user-documentation/docs/concepts/worker-pools/kubernetes-workers.md

 During the controller's startup, you should see the `FIPS 140 mode {"enabled": true}` message in the logs.

 !!! note
     This will only make the controller run in FIPS mode.
-The Spacelift worker pods are not affected by this setting - they are not compliant with FIPS 140-3 yet.
+The Spacelift worker pods are not affected by this setting as they are not compliant with FIPS 140-3 yet.

 ## Supply custom certificates to worker pools